Ambition is the most understated ingredient for conventional success.

 Ambition Determines The Direction

 Ambition is one of the most pervasive, yet polarizing and misunderstood concepts in Western culture.
-On one hand, it has been chastised for millennia throughout history, literature philosophy, and theology.
+On the one hand, it has been chastised for millennia throughout history, literature philosophy, and theology.
 For example, in the Geneva Bible, you have “God detesteth ambition” Isaiah 39:6.

 Even archaic warnings about ambition are prevalent such as in the moral of Icarus, one of the most famous tragic figures in Greek mythology.
 His story highlights the dangers of hubris or excessive pride.
 Although he was warned by his father not to fly too high, Icarus became overexcited and flew too close to the sun, causing his wings to melt and leading to his untimely death.